 - Melt some butter into a frying pan over low heat and add the diced onion.
 Sprinkle the onion with a pinch of salt.
 Cook the onions over a low flame until they turn nice and caramelized (about 10 minutes).

 - While the onions are caramelizing, make the filling.
-Mix the eggs, greek yogurt and heavy cream in a pourable contained (such as a 2 cup liquid measuring cup).
+Mix the eggs, greek yogurt and heavy cream in a pourable container (such as a 2 cup liquid measuring cup).
 Whisk in the salt and pepper, about a three fingered pinch of each.

 - Once the dough has rested, spray non-stick spray (such as Pam) over a 12 cup muffin tin.
 Divide the chilled dough into 12 equally sized balls.
 Flatten the dough until it’s about 1/2 inch in thickness and line the muffin cups with the dough.
 Press the dough gently into the muffin cups.